-We measure the throughput under different attacks shown in Table II.
+We measure the throughput under different attacks shown in Table 2.
 We can conclude that the virtual trust queue mechanism always achieves near-optimal performance regardless of different combinations of attacks present in the network.

-V. RELATED WORK
+6 RELATED WORK

 The backpressure algorithm was originally introduced by Tassiulas and Ephremides in [1].
-Since then, significant efforts have been devoted to adapting the backpressure algorithm with realistic network constraints (e.g., [2]-[4], [8], [20]), and developing backpressure based system prototypes for wireless networks (e.g., [5]-[7], [11]) and emerging network systems such as smart grids [21]-[23].
-The state-of-the-art greatly enhanced our understanding of the backpressure algorithm, and supported the feasibility of real-system implementation of backpressure-based routing and scheduling solutions in multihop wireless networks.
+Since then, significant efforts have been devoted to adapting the backpressure algorithm with realistic network constraints (e.g., [2]-[4], [16], [19], [20], [24]), and developing backpressure based system prototypes for wireless networks (e.g., [5]-[7], [17]) and emerging network systems such as smart grids [31]-[33].
+The state-of-the-art greatly enhanced our understanding of the backpressure algorithm, and supported the feasibility of real-system implementation of backpressure-based routing and scheduling solutions in multi-hop wireless networks.
 However, the backpressure algorithm and its variants remain vulnerable to insider threats with a variety of attacking behaviors.
 This appears as one major obstacle to practical deployment of the backpressure algorithm.

-Another line of work related to this paper has investigated the design of trust-based routing to combat selfish or malicious nodes in the network (e.g., [15]-[19]).
-However, they are designed for different other routing mechanisms and cannot be readily adapted to the backpressure algorithm due to its specific information exchange and optimization characteristics.
+Another line of work related to this paper has investigated the design of trust-based routing to combat selfish or malicious nodes in the network (e.g., [13], [14], [21]-[23]).
+However, they are designed for other different routing mechanisms and cannot be readily adapted to the backpressure algorithm due to its specific information exchange and optimization characteristics.

-It is worth noting that a recent paper [13] proposed a trustbased backpressure algorithm for wireless senor networks.
+It is worth noting that a recent paper [11] proposed a trust-based backpressure algorithm for wireless sensor networks.
 But there is no means to track trust over time.
 In addition, it is still not clear to what extent the approach can limit or control various attack behaviors.
 The proposed virtual trust queue based mechanism can be regarded as a generic solution to secure any backpressure based routing and scheduling protocols against a variety of attacks with a guarantee of sustaining resilience and throughput.